sfc-gh-dwilczak/tutorials/docs/snowflake/api/chatgpt.md

 ## Setup
 In this section we will do the setup to create our user-defined function by:

-- Creating a database and schema
+- Creating a database and schema.
-- Allowing snowflake to talk with openai's api
+- Allowing snowflake to talk with openai's api.
-- Add our api key secret
+- Add our api key secret.
 - Granting access to the integration to our sysadmin role.

 === ":octicons-image-16: Setup"